petergarnaes/Madklub-website/README.md

 * Dealing with XSS - All string inputs must be sanitized!
 Even though session JWT token is `httpOnly` XSS could still use logged in session, and traverse any CSRF method.
 While they can not get the JWT token, they can still send request from the browser as the logged in user.
+Also, we JSON.stringify the state into a <script> tag, so unsanitized input can potentially escape script and start new script tag running anything.

 More notes on public API in Random Notes.